kang5647/Record-to-note/README.md

-# rec2note
+## rec2note

-Majority of the Lambda are written and tested on the AWS console so there is not much codes here
+The majority of the Lambda functions are written and tested on the AWS console The api_call folder contains simple backend functions for accessing AWS api from the outside